shuLhan/dsv/README.md

 Package `dsv` is a Go library for working with delimited separated value (DSV).

-DSV is a free-style form of CSV format of text data, where each record is separated by newline, and each field can be separated by any string, not just comma.
+DSV is a free-style form of CSV format of text data, where each record is separated by newline, and each column can be separated by any string, not just comma.

 ## Example